aksh269/DS614-Faculty-Finder/README.md

 This ensures a clean and reproducible execution flow.
 Logs generated during execution are stored in the `logs/` directory for transparency and debugging.

+- **Complete Unified Pipeline:**
+  `python -m scripts`
+  This runs ingestion, transformation, and database insertion sequentially in a single execution.

 ### Step 7: Serving the Data Through the API